featherbear/featherbear.github.io/blog/__hugo/content/post/sculpture-by-the-sea-2019.md

 To manage payments, SxS uses [Square Up](https://squareup.com/au/en) - payment devices that can be connected to their kiosk iPads.
 Consequently, without an EFTPOS terminal, receipts are paperless and have gone digital.

-But it's an inconvenience for a customer, who's probably holding a child in one hand, and all of their other stuff in the other, to use their third hand to type in their phone number / email address.
+But it's an inconvenience for a customer holding a child in one hand, and all of their other stuff in the other - to use their third hand to type in their phone number / email address.
 ...
 Yeah, exactly.

-## Things aren&apos; free, but if you&amp; bougie that&apos;s okay.
+## Things aren&apos;t free, but if you&amp;re bougie that&apos;s okay.

 From my time at the catalogue marquees, the majority of people who will actually purchase something are white people.
 The Asian people, especially those whom I will classify as tourist (given the presence of a selfie stick in their hand and/or a down jacket and/or the non-Australian vibe) will ask for a Catalogue Guide but then put it back down after being told it is $7.

-As an Asian myself surrounded in an Asian community, I do see this "miser spending" culture, but I too am confused because the majority of iPhone 11 Pros I've seen have been held by Asians.
+As an Asian myself surrounded in an Asian community, I do see this "miser spending" culture.
+But at the same time I'm confused because the majority of iPhone 11 Pros I've seen have been held by Asians.

-What, you can afford a $2000 smartphone, but not spend $7 on a Catalogue Guide that will infinitely increase your enjoyment at SxS?
+What?
+You can afford a $2000 smartphone, but not spend $7 on a Catalogue Guide that will infinitely increase your enjoyment at SxS?
 Hm.

 # Number 23.